Big Red Machine (band)

 Big Red Machine is an American indie folk band that began as a collaboration between musicians Aaron Dessner and Justin Vernon.
-The band is named after the nickname for the dominant 1970s Cincinnati Reds baseball teams, which won the 1976 World Series in Dessner's birth year.
+The band is named after the nickname for the dominant 1970s Cincinnati Reds baseball team, which won the 1976 World Series in Dessner's birth year.

 History

 2008–2016: Formation and beginnings

 Big Red Machine began as a musical collaboration in 2008, when Aaron Dessner messaged Justin Vernon on MySpace, without any prior personal meeting.
 Dessner sent Vernon an instrumental idea for a compilation album named Dark Was the Night, benefiting the Red Hot Organization, which he wanted Vernon to write a song for.
 The sketch was titled "Big Red Machine", and Vernon created a completed song using the track.
 The album was celebrated with a show at Radio City Music Hall, where the two met and began further collaborating.
 Since then, they have worked on a number of projects together, including PEOPLE Collective, Eaux Claires Music & Arts Festival, and Day of the Dead.
 Dessner is most famous for being a founding member, songwriter, and producer for The National, and Vernon for being the leader of Bon Iver.

 In 2016, Vernon, Dessner, and Dessner's twin brother Bryce Dessner founded an artist collective named PEOPLE.
 The PEOPLE website states that the concept aims to "establish an independent and nurturing space in which to make work (generally around music) that is collaborative, spontaneous and expressive in nature and where all unnecessary distractions or obstacles that get in the way are removed."
-They first gathered for a festival at Funkhaus, Berlin, in 2016.
+They first gathered for a festival at Funkhaus Berlin in 2016.
 The second festival took place in 2018, again at Funkhaus.
 Since 2016, Big Red Machine has played festival sets at Eaux Claires, Haven, and Sounds From a Safe Harbour.

 Dessner has stated that the original sketch that he sent to Vernon in 2008, named "Big Red Machine", uses the nickname of the 1970s Cincinnati Reds teams that won the World Series back to back in 1975 and 1976.
 The team received the nickname "The Big Red Machine" throughout this successful period.
 Aaron Dessner grew up in Cincinnati, and he and his twin brother were born in 1976, during the Reds' run.